ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 Inside an organization, users share its resources.
 To control the usage of resources in an organization, you can make use of resource permissions.
 After the introduction of resource permissions users can attach resources to notebooks and run them.
-View only and edit permissions set while sharing notebooks can only be used to restrict editing of notebooks, they won't restrict the execution of notebooks.
+[View only and edit permissions](/guide/sharing_notebooks/#more-about-sharing-options) set while sharing notebooks can only be used to restrict editing of notebooks, they won't restrict the execution of notebooks.

-There are three different permissions which can be applied to users or user groups such as team groups(members/ managers) or space user groups (members/ collaborators / managers)
+There are three different permissions which can be applied to users or [user groups](/faq/#what-are-the-different-roles-available-in-zepl-what-rights-do-each-have) such as team groups(members/managers) or space user groups
+(members/collaborators/managers)

 * Allow Attach, Detach Resource on a notebook
 * Allow Start, Stop, Execute Resource